ropensci/visdat/paper/paper.md

 ## $ Species      <fctr> setosa, setosa, setosa, setosa, setosa, setosa, ...
 ```

-This has a better printing method that gives us more information about the data, displaying doubles and a factor.
-However, we don't always have data like the canonical iris dataset.
+This shows that there are 150 observations, and 5 variables, which are doubles and a factor, along with some of the values in the data.
+However, we usually don't have data like the canonical iris dataset.
 Let's take a look at some data that might be a bit more typical of "messy" data.

 ```r